 Boykin spaniels have been known to suffer from:

-- Heart and eye disease has occured in some dogs.
+Heart and eye disease has occurred in some dogs.

 Problems with condition of coats – but in the main this has been due to poor ownership in dealing with ticks and fleas.

 The Boykin spaniel is a lively, biddable breed of spaniel that makes an ideal pet for an active family.

 The breed is an effective and capable working dog, easy to train, enjoying good standards of health.